 However, if making a claim six or more months after purchase it can be difficult as you need to prove the fault was present when purchased and not for example normal wear and tear.
 This is where a good guarantee can make it easier and quicker to get sorted if there is a problem.

 Pay for your kitchen by credit card

 Paying by credit card is advisable, as all purchases are protected under Section 75 of the Consumer Credit Act, so if a business goes into liquidation before delivery, you are entitled to a full refund from the card provider.
 This covers all purchases between the value of £100 and £60,260, but never pay the full balance of the job before completion.

-What if the kitchen is not as expected?
+What to do if the kitchen's not as expected

 ‘Goods must be fit for purpose when they arrive,’ says Peter Stonely, lead officer at Trading Standards.
 ‘If you have made specific requests regarding the design or asked for any bespoke features to be included, these must be as promised.
 If you ordered units on a supply-only basis, you may prefer to reject the goods on delivery if they are faulty in any way.’
 If you find any issues with the kitchen after it is fitted, the first step is to open a clear communication channel with the suppliers and keep a record of any action, ensuring it is done within a reasonable period (ask each for their timescale) from when you receive the goods.’

 What to do if the kitchen fitter doesn't come?

 When a tradesperson fails to turn up, call and ask for an explanation first.
 ‘Give them a second deadline to start the work and if they fail to turn up again, get quotes from other fitters and warn the first supplier you’ll be looking to recoup extra cost from them,’ advises Amanda Diamond of Which?.
 If a company disappears before the fitting is completed, recuperation can take some time.